1005 N. Marion St.

 Telephone: 727-369-7864

-Wage Theft and Recovery Ordinance in Pinellas – Read the “Wage Theft and Recovery Ordinance” enacted pursuant to F.S. § 125.86, and the home rule powers of Pinellas County, and County Charter section 2.03.
+Wage Theft and Recovery Ordinance in Pinellas – Read the “Wage Theft and Recovery Ordinance” enacted under F.S. § 125.86, and the home rule powers of Pinellas County and County Charter section 2.03.
 Sec.
 70-306 prohibits wage theft violations for failing to pay any portion of wages due to an employee, according to the wage rate applicable to that employee, within a reasonable time from the date on which that employee performed the work for which those wages were compensation.
-The ordinance allows recovery of up to three times the amount of back wages.
+The ordinance allows recovery of up to three times the back wages.
 Repeat Violation constitutes a separate County ordinance violation enforced under sections 1-8 of the Pinellas County Code by Pinellas County.
 Section 70-307 explains the procedures for wage theft and retaliation complaints.
-Section 70-308 explains enforcement of wage theft and retaliation violations including the ability of Pinellas County, upon consulting with PCOHR, to bring an independent proceeding and pursue any relief authorized under section 1-8 of the Pinellas County Code against an employer for repeat violations.
-Those powers are separate and distinct from an action brought by an aggrieved employee for relief under this article pursuant to section 70-306.
+Section 70-308 explains enforcement of wage theft and retaliation violations, including Pinellas County’s ability, upon consulting with PCOHR, to bring an independent proceeding and pursue any relief authorized under section 1-8 of the Pinellas County Code against an employer for repeat violations.
+Those powers are separate and distinct from an action brought by an aggrieved employee for relief under this article under sections 70-306.